j03m/j03mblog/js-exception-handling.md

     * Operational Problems
     * Programmer Errors

-Operational problems are things that could/might go wrong with your program that are generally outside of the programs control that you as a programmer need to think through and handle.
+Operational problems are things that could/might go wrong with your program, that are generally outside of the program's control, that you as a programmer need to think through and handle.
 There are generally many more of these 'things' in a server side environment, but the client isn't without it's fair share.
-For example, if you make a network request to a service and you fail to connect or it itself crashes in someway.
-This generally is not a bug with your code, it a problem with the system at large that your code is a part of.
+For example, on the server it could be running out some resource on the client you could make a network request to a service and you fail to connect.
+These are generally not bugs in your code.
+They a problems with the system at large that your code is a part of.

 Programmer errors are when you as a programmer have made a mistake and this has lead to undesirable behavior.
 For example a logic error or perhaps failing to handle a common operational problem.
 These are generally what we consider bugs (though not handling an operational error may look like a bug).

-You absolutely MUST think through, understand and handle your programs potential operational problems, your error handling should be strucutured to deal with these problems.
+You absolutely MUST think through, understand and handle your programs potential operational problem's, your error handling should be structured to deal with these problems.
 In some cases you will attempt to recover/retry from these errors.
 In other cases, the issues will be irrecoverable and your program should crash.

 On the other hand - you should absolutely NOT try to handle, recover or retry from programmer errors.
 A programmer or logic error has left your program in unknown state, you can't possibly know what it is and as such you should crash.
 At most you should attempt to dump information about error to log before crashing.